Your Kids Will Have A Blast (Off) With These 10 Toy Rockets & Launchers

 Best Rocket Ship Toys

 This rocket ship must be a lot of fun to explore space in because the two little astronauts and alien figures are sporting big smiles.
 (I’m pretty sure it’s not because of that freeze-dried astronaut food.)
 It’s pretty spacious, too—it has a cockpit, living space (with space-themed wallpaper!), and a lower compartment.
 And because the figures — along with their “space car” — all fit into the rocket ship, cleanup is easy (well, theoretically).
-While YOU probably won’t be a fan, your kid will love the electronic countdown and liftoff sounds.
-(If worst comes to worst, you can always make it “run out of batteries.”
-Sorry, kids.)
-The toy is recommended for ages 3 and up.
+Your kid will love the electronic countdown and liftoff sounds.
+The toy is recommended for ages three and up.

 If your kid always wants to “help” put together new toys that are clearly designed for adults to assemble (a situation that can often end in tears—hopefully only theirs, and not yours), this is the perfect solution.
 This toy rocket ship is constructed of six parts and seven bolts and includes a kid-safe, real drill for building the rocket and taking it apart again.
 Once they’re done, your kid can play with the rocket with the included astronaut and his doggie friend.
 Bonus: The box the toy is packaged in unfolds to become a space station!
 (What if EVERY box unfolded to become a space station?)

-Here’s a very eco-friendly toy that’s designed for the youngest aspiring astronauts ages 2 and up.
+Here’s a very highly rated and eco-friendly toy that’s designed for the youngest aspiring astronauts ages two and up.
 It’s made in the U.S.A. from 100% recycled plastic milk jugs and is free of BPA, phthalates, and PVC.
 It’s also packaged with recycled and recyclable materials that are printed with soy inks.
 Plus, it’s dishwasher safe (always nice for kids’ toys—and so many other things!), which also means your kid can play with it during bath time.
-(Hey, maybe it can be a be a hybrid rocket ship/submarine?)
-The rocket ship includes two astronaut figures; one mom wrote that they “are a great size & shape for little toddler hands.”
+(Hey, maybe it can be a hybrid rocket ship/submarine.)
+The rocket ship includes two astronaut figures.

 This soft rocket ship — named Neil — was designed in honor of the 50th anniversary of the Apollo 11 moon landing.
 When they’re not tracking constellations, budding astronomers can light up the night with this plush rocket ship that glows.
 The perfect size for a cuddle, the window on this stuffed ship illuminates when it’s hugged for a comforting night light — it can also be turned on and off with a button on the fin.
 It’s made from safe, eco-friendly materials, and (you’ll love this, Mom), the soft shell can be machine washed; just take out the batteries first, obvi.